 A hockey player isn’t always defined by their actions on the ice.

-Wesley Wilson, a Salmon Arm resident and Silverbacks fan, says Wolford’s involvement around town has made a huge impression on him and his son Tyler.
+Wesley Wilson, a Salmon Arm resident and Silverbacks fan, said Wolford’s involvement around town made a huge impression on him and his son Tyler.

 “I see Coalson out in the community going above and beyond to help others and leaving a lasting impression on the local hockey community,” Wilson said.
 “I believe he is an asset to the Silverbacks organization and to the community of Salmon Arm.”

-Wolford remembers how having older hockey role models influenced his career in the sport.
+Wolford remembered how having older hockey role models influenced his career in the sport.

 “When I was growing up, the older guys I would hang around with would seem so much better than me at hockey and it was just fun being around them because one day I wanted to be that good,” Wolford said.